awv-informatik/model-data-generation/README.md

 ### Column

-Execute `column.ps1` to generate the colums.
+To run the script that builds colums, open a PowerShell window

 ```sh
 cd column
 ./column.ps1
 ```

+or right click on `column.ps1` and `Run with PowerShell` from menu (Windows only).

-Have a look at the directory `.out/column` to find the generated output files.
+Then have a look at the directory `.out/column` to find the generated output files.

 ### Shelf

-Execute `shelf.ps1` to generate the shelfs.
+To run the script that builds shelfs, open a PowerShell window

 ```sh
 cd shelf
 ./shelf.ps1
 ```

+or right click on `shelf.ps1` and `Run with PowerShell` from menu (Windows only).

-Have a look at the directory `.out/shelf` to find the generated output files.
+Then have a look at the directory `.out/shelf` to find the generated output files.

 ### Rack assembly

 > Columns and shelfs has to be generated before.
 The rack assembly relies on those models.

-Execute `asm.ps1` to generate the rack assemblies.
+To run the script that builds rack assemblies, open a PowerShell window

 ```sh
 cd asm
 ./asm.ps1
 ```

+or right click on `asm.ps1` and `Run with PowerShell` from menu (Windows only).

-Have a look at the directory `.out/asm` to find the generated output files.
+Then have a look at the directory `.out/asm` to find the generated output files.